 Finally, you can take the 11km waterfall walk for 4 to 5 hours through dense vegetation to the hilly sections of Maramagambo Forest after maneuvering wet terrain.
 The trail leads to the Kiryantama Falls meaning sheep eater in the local dialect.
 You can’t miss seeing backcloth figs used as occasional attire by local men.
 This is used to make other commodities including table covers, curtains, and bags.

-When considering a safari to Queen Elizabeth National Park, a visit to Maramagambo Forest should be top on your to-do list.
+When considering a safari to Queen Elizabeth National Park, a visit to Maramagambo Forest should be top of your to-do list.
 There is a lot to indulge in here to give everyone a wonderful experience.
 You can book your visit to this wonderful landscape by yourself.

 The forest can be accessed from two directions; from Kasese through Queen Elizabeth national park or from Mbarara- Ishaka-Bushenyi, heading to Kasese.

 Traveling from Kampala is very easy by bus.
 You catch a bus from Kisenyi bus terminal-Kampala downtown.
 This bus drops you in Mbarara town.
-From here take a taxi heading to Kasese via Bushenyi, to stop you at the forest or your lodge near near the forest.
+From here take a taxi heading to Kasese via Bushenyi, to stop you at the forest or your lodge near the forest.
 The distance is an estimate of 305km from Kampala to Maramagambo and will take an estimate of 5-6 hours traveling by car.

 Everyone willing to visit Maramagambo forest can easily find a place to stay on the night before and after this forest experience.
-You will also find a range of accommodation options to select from in Bunyaruguru and Bushenyi district.
+You will also find a range of accommodation options to select from in the Bunyaruguru and Bushenyi districts.
 The forest can be accessed from most lodges in and around Queen Elizabeth national park.

 For those not familiar with this area, contacting any tour operator or lodges around Queen Elizabeth national park is ideal.
 Contact us today for more information about how to find accommodation in this area.